Kurosinho/IoTproject/README.md

 is sent to one of the nodes in order to change the status of LED or turn on/off the A/C.

 Server uses sockets to communicate with nodes, and all logic is within the server.c file.
 Nodes are only transmitting or receiving, and do not perform any operations themselves.

+It also uses a custom-built libraries Zsut[name].
+They were built by my proffesor at Warsaw Universtity of Technology to accomodate for some bugs and stability issues that may occure while using standard libraries in a simulated environment.